Alert

 How is Rueter-Hess recreation funded and managed?

-Funding and oversight of reservoir recreation are through the Rueter-Hess Recreation Advisory Board, which includes Douglas County, the Town of Parker, the Town of Castle Rock, the City of Lone Tree, the City of Castle Pines, Douglas County and use fees.
+Funding and oversight of reservoir recreation are through the Rueter-Hess Recreation Advisory Board, which includes the Town of Parker, the Town of Castle Rock, the City of Lone Tree, the City of Castle Pines, and Douglas County as well as the use fees.
 Douglas County manages and maintains recreation on the property.

 Can I swim in the reservoir?

-No. Swimming is not permitted in order to maintain the water quality of the reservoir.
+No. Swimming or wading is not permitted in order to maintain the water quality of the reservoir.

 When was the construction of the reservoir completed?